Image Colorization: A Survey and Dataset: Experiments

 \subsection{Evaluation Metrics}

-The metrics typically used to assess colorization quality are either subjective or commonly used mathematical metrics such as PSNR and SSIM.
-Subjective evaluation is the gold standard for many applications where humans determine the accuracy of the output of the algorithms.
+The metrics typically used to assess colorization quality are either subjective or commonly used mathematical metrics, such as PSNR and SSIM~\cite{Wang2004}.
+Subjective evaluation is the gold standard for many applications in which humans determine the accuracy of the algorithm's output.

-In colorization, although subjective evaluation is used to some extent, it has two limitations: 1) scaling is exceptionally challenging, 2) accurately determining the color is also very difficult.
-On the other hand, the mathematical metrics are general and may not provide an accurate performance of the algorithms.
-We provide more insights into the metrics for colorization in the \enquote{Future Directions} section.
+Although colorization uses subjective evaluation to some extent, it has two limitations: 1) scaling is extremely challenging, and 2) accurately determining the color is also very difficult.
+On the other hand, the mathematical metrics are general and may not provide the algorithms' accurate performance.
+We offer more insights into the metrics for colorization in the \enquote{Future Directions} section.